Orissa famine of 1866: Course and relief

 The heavy rains of 1866 also caused floods which destroyed the rice-crop in low-lying regions.
 Consequently, in the following year, another shortfall was expected, and the Government of British India imported approximately 40,000 tons of rice at four times the usual price.
 However, this time they overestimated the need, and only half the rice was used by the time the summer monsoon of 1867.
-This was followed by a plentiful harvest and this marked ended the famine in 1868.
+This was followed by a plentiful harvest and this marked the end of the famine in 1868.
 In the two years of the famine, the Government of British India spent approximately Rs.9,500,000 on famine relief for 35 million units (i.e. one person per day); a large proportion of the cost, however, was the high price of the imported grain.

 Effects of drought

 Lessons learnt from this famine by the British rulers included "the importance of developing an adequate network of communications" and "the need to anticipate disaster".
 Indian Famine Codes were slowly developed which were "designed to be put into place as soon as a failure of the monsoon, or other warning-signal, indicated a probable shortage".
 One early success of this new approach was seen in the Bihar famine of 1873-74 when the famine relief under Sir Richard Temple resulted in the avoidance of almost all mortality.

+The famine commission's report highlighted the absence of transportation infrastructure in the Orissa deltas.
+In order to alleviate the effects of a future famine, the British Raj built the Orissa Coast Canal (now Odisha Coast Canal), a 124 km segment of the East Coast Canal, stretching north from Charbatia to Rasulpur, the border of West Bengal.
+Construction of the canal started during 1880 and the canal was fully opened for traffic in 1888.

 The famine also served to awaken educated Indians about the effect that British rule was having on India.
-The fact that during the Orissa famine India exported more than 200 million pounds of rice to Great Britain even while more than one million succumbed to famine outraged Indian nationalists.
+The fact that during the Orissa famine, India exported more than 200 million pounds of rice to Great Britain even when more than one million succumbed to famine outraged Indian nationalists.
 Dadabhai Naoroji used this as evidence to develop the Drain Theory, the idea that Britain was enriching itself by "sucking the lifeblood out of India".